 Spoiler alert: if you haven't watched the last episode or the final season of Breaking Bad, this post and the podcast below, by their very nature, are full of spoilers.
 Just in case you didn't figure that out already.

-You can listen to the podcast in its entirety just below.
 The first 33 minutes of the podcast include Gilligan's revelations about the alternate endings that he and his writers considered for Walter White and why they wouldn't have worked.

 1. Jesse dies.
 Walter tortures Jesse's killer.